 Use Google to figure out how to install that and make sure the appropriate executables from the above are in your path variable.

-These instructions have been tested under Linux (Fedora 20).
+These instructions have been tested under Linux (Fedora 20 and Ubuntu 18.04).
 They may also work in windows with cygwin.

 Getting the code¶

 fork() calls, repeat until all are up to date.
 For